*Note: This article was first written on July 13th, 2012 and is the first entry from the original Epik Fails blog.

 However, when it comes to the subject of History Itself, it’s often hard to determine where the very beginning is exactly.
 There are plenty of different viewpoints and conflicting details found in the world’s many and varied “Creation Myths”, many of which have a moral theme (that would make Aesop proud) thrown in for good measure.

 The Greeks believed in powerful Gods, Titans, and demonic monsters that roamed the Earth.
 The Egyptians bowed down to an incestuous animalistic hierarchy with incomprehensibly petty family feuds.
-The Celts didn’t believe in creation, and Hindus openly admit that they don’t know, except that the world is created by Brahma, maintained by Vishnu, and then destroyed by Shiva.
 The Chinese believed the world was hatched out of a gigantic egg as told in the tale of the Three Sovereigns and Five Emperors, while the Vikings were convinced Midgard was carved by Odin from the corpse of a conquered giant.
 And then there were the Sumerians who were convinced that their gods were out to kill them.
 Seeing as their ancient Mesopotamian culture has since been obliterated, perhaps they were right?

-These various orally cited tales from the gossip of ‘pre-time witnesses’ tend to have very biased viewpoints as to how an omnipotent deity (or pantheon) sneezed out the planet Earth and crapped out the first few cavemen.
-These early stories of how existence came to be were basically mankind’s earliest attempts at figuring out the intricacies of how the world works, except this was all prior to the invention of Science itself, Quantum-effin-Mechanics, and of course the all-important Hot-Dog-on-a-Stick.
+These various orally-cited tales from the gossip of ‘pre-time witnesses’ tend to have very biased viewpoints as to how an omnipotent deity (or pantheon) sneezed out the planet Earth and plopped out the first few cavemen.
+These early stories of how existence came to be were basically mankind’s earliest attempts at figuring out the intricacies of how the world works, except this was all prior to the invention of the Scientific Method, the advent of nuclear power, and of course the all-important Hot-Dog-on-a-Stick!
 Nearly every culture, philosophy, spirituality, and civilization around the world has its own views on the beginning (and end) of time.
 Most of them are symbolic metaphors thought up to ‘explain’ natural phenomenon in this absence of scientific knowledge.

-The most prevalent of these creation stories of course is the tale of Adam and Eve (and Lilith?) from the Judeo-Christian-Islamic traditions as found in the Hebrew Torah, the Old Testament Biblical Book of Genesis, and the Quran (each with their own altered details).
+The most prevalent of these creation stories of course is the tale of Adam and Eve (and Lilith? – depending on which version you subscribe to) from the Judeo-Christian-Islamic traditions as found in the Hebrew Torah, the Old Testament Biblical Book of Genesis, and the Quran (each with their own altered details).
 Genesis details the fall of Man, through temptation in the Garden of Eden (Original Sin FAIL).
-The Biblical book goes on to follow the life and times of Noah and his family in their overly crowded Ark, Joseph and his Technicolor Dream coat, and that one time God foiled the Babylonians plan to build a skyscraper through language barriers.
+The Biblical book goes on to follow the life and times of Noah and his family in their overly-crowded Ark, Joseph and his Technicolor Dream coat, and that one time God foiled the Babylonians plan to build a skyscraper through language barriers.

 The History of History

-A.D. is not a shorter acronym for ADHD, nor does it mean ‘After Death’, instead it actually stands for ‘Anno Domini’ that translates from Latin to ‘the Year of our Lord’, which makes a lot more since, because otherwise Jesus would have died in childbirth.
+A.D. is not a shorter acronym for ADHD, nor does it mean ‘After Death’, instead it actually stands for ‘Anno Domini’ that translates from Latin to ‘the Year of our Lord’, which makes a lot more sense if you think about it for four seconds.
 Also, since we’re on the subject, BCE is shorthand for Before Common Era, whereas CE is simply the Common Era in which we currently reside.

 In addition to the whole BC thing, history is often divided into Elemental Ages: much like Comic Book Eras (Gold, Silver, Bronze and Copper Ages), except the non-comic-related Bronze Age actually referred to the innovation of Bronze tools and weaponry rather than the edgy comics from the 80′s and 90′s…